Best Places To See Rhinos, Leopards, Cheetahs or Wild Dogs

 About the author

 Onne Vegter is the managing director of Wild Wings Safaris.
 He has a deep love for Africa's people, wildlife and natural heritage.
-Onne has travelled to most of Africa's top safari destinations and his writing is based on years of personal experience in the safari industry.
-Follow him on Twitter at @OnneVegter.
+Having travelled extensively to Africa's top safari destinations, his writing is based on his personal travel adventures and decades of experience in the safari industry.
+Follow him on X at @OnneVegter.